Skip to Content

 Heat up a liquid base (dairy for custards and fruit juice for curds) then “liason” the hot liquid with eggs and sugar and cook until it’s thickened.
 That’s it in a nutshell.

-Speaking of scrambling the eggs…If the sauce is cooked too fast or too long it can become a bit curdled.
-If that happens, all is not lost.
-You can usually fix your creme anglaise using an immersion (or regular) blender.
-Just give the sauce a whirl and it should regain it’s silky texture.
+If the sauce is cooked too fast or too long it can become a bit curdled.
+If that happens, all may not be lost.
+If it’s not too far gone you can usually fix your creme anglaise using an immersion (or regular) blender.
+Give the sauce a whirl and it should regain it’s silky texture.

-How to flavor and serve Creme Anglaise:
+How to flavor and serve Creme Anglaise

 Now that you’ve made this recipe what should you do with all the extra egg whites?
 Check out this collection of recipes that use extra whites for some great ideas.